 When you add your domain using the correct procedures, your site should not experience any downtime during the change.
 These tips cover the full DNS setup in Cloudflare.

 Completing the setup in the following order should eliminate any downtime.
-Key points are in bold and explanations in italics.

 - Add the site to Cloudflare - in your Cloudflare dashboard, add the site to your account.

 - Check that all your DNS records are correct - when you add your site, Cloudflare will scan the most common records, however, you need to check that they all match and that there are none missing.
 Any missing or incorrect DNS records could result in issues with your site and possible downtime.